Pack Digestivo

 Selenium 18 μg (33% NRV)

-They contribute to the normal functioning of the immune system 1,2,3, according to the EFSA.
+Vitamins B6 and B12 and selenium contribute to the normal functioning of the immune system 1,2,3, according to the EFSA.

 ifigen-floragen